 • Military aircraft

 Principal Products and Methods of Distribution

-We offer hundreds of thousands of individual products, and no single product contributed more than one percent to our total net sales for the year ended June 30, 2020.
+We offer hundreds of thousands of individual part numbers, and no single product contributed more than one percent to our total net sales for the year ended June 30, 2022.
 Listed below are some of our principal products.